cornell-netlab/MicroP4/extensions/csa/tutorials/README.md

                    // in empty_t ia, out bit<16> nh, inout empty_t ioa
 ```

+##### Table Entries
+You should observe the table entries in Router.up4 and ipv4.up4.

 #### Step 3: Re-compile & Run
 This time compilation is little different than the Step 1.
 Note `-l ipv4.json` flag in the last command below.
 This links library